 Automotive Companies – The auto industry had not seen a new major player enter the market in decades until Tesla came along.
 Suddenly, with the emergence of self-driving cars, a number of tech companies are jumping into the fray.
 The traditional car companies have all been forced to change their strategies and are themselves trying to become tech companies.

 Retailers – Amazon Go is just the beginning, once it establishes itself as the cheapest and most efficient solution to grocery stores it will apply the same technology to malls.
 This will give Amazon the ability to out-compete every traditional retail store, stores that will have to take cues from the auto industry and either adapt or die.

-The Health Care Industry – Tech giants have begun pouring billions of dollars into new healthcare projects and big pharma seems to be following suit.
+The Health Care Industry – Tech giants have begun pouring billions of dollars into new healthcare projects built to incorporate tech into how we treat people, and big pharma seems to be following suit.
 Doctors as well shouldn’t get too comfortable as it only seems like a matter of time before toilets, Star Trek like tricorders, and a host of other gadgets will be able to tell you more about your health than any doctor ever could.

 Telecom – When SpaceX, Facebook and Google begin beaming wifi services all over the planet, why would anyone continue paying exorbitant rates to phone companies when you can just facetime or skype anybody anywhere?